-Budgeted cost: £43,000
+Budgeted cost: £ [65,000]

 Activity Evidence that supports this approach Challenge number(s) addressed 1:1 Read, Write Inc tutoring - TA costs One to one tuition is very effective at improving pupil outcomes.
 (EEF).
 1,3 Fresh Start UKS2 - TA costs The EEF conducted research using the Fresh Start programme and concluded that: "Fresh Start shows considerable promise as an effective catch-up intervention for low-attaining readers."
 Read Write Inc is one of the DfE validated systematic synthetic phonics programmes.
-The EEF are currently conducting research using Read Write Inc phonics, with results due to be published in 2023 Support for home learning PP children are enabled to access home learning - reading, spellings, maths so that they keep up with their peers (teachers ensure they are heard reading in school and have access to Lexia, Accelerated Reader, Maths Flex, School Jam and TT Rockstars in school at least weekly).
-Pearson Active Learn analytics demonstrate progress following regular use.
+The EEF are currently conducting research using Read Write Inc phonics, with results due to be published in 2023.
+Catch-up Tutoring DfE have allocated Recovery funding to help schools identify and support those children who now have learning gaps as a result of Covid-19.
+1, 2, 3 Support for home learning PP children are enabled to access home learning - reading, spellings, maths so that they keep up with their peers (teachers ensure they are heard read in school and have access to IXL in school at least 2x weekly).
+IXL analytics demonstrate progress following regular use.
 Regular use of TT Rockstars correlates with outcomes in MTC at Year 4.
-Accelerated Reader purchased and ready to implement.
 1, 2, 3

 Dyslexia Assessments SENSS Level 5 and level 7 assessments to identify specific learning difficulties and establish a programme for teaching.
 1, 3 NELI Speech and Language Programme, Resource one TA to deliver speech and language programmes.
 During a study of this intervention programme, children receiving the NELI programme made the equivalent of +3 additional months' progress in oral language skills compared to children who did not receive NELI.
 This trial received 5 out of 5 on the EEF padlock scale which means we can be very confident in the results of the evaluation.
 Children receiving the NELI programme also made progress in early word reading (+2 months) and children with English as an additional language benefited just as much from the programme as native English speakers.
 To the best of our knowledge, this evaluation makes the NELI programme the most well-evidenced oral language programme available.
-1, 2, 3 Higher than average numbers of children access SALT in Reception - 62% of disadvantaged children access and will either require small group support or 1:1 support from the school speech and language therapist.
+Higher than average numbers of children access SALT in Reception - 62% of disadvantaged children access and will either require small group support or 1:1 support from the school speech and language therapist.
+1, 2, 3